Like us on Facebook

 Among the Highest-Earning Dead Celebs, There’s a Big Surprise

 Photo Credits: 1.
-Lester Cohen / Getty Images, 2.
-Jim McCrary / Redferns, 3.
+Lester Cohen / Getty Images 2.
+Jim McCrary / Redferns / Getty Images 3.
+Canva 4.
 Michael Ochs Archives / Getty Images

-Forbes magazine has released a list of the richest people in the world, but this particular ranking didn’t include the expected billionaires like Jeff Bezos, Elon Musk, or Bill Gates.
-No, what everyone on the list has in common is that they are making millions from beyond the grave.
+Forbes has released a list of the richest people in the world, but this particular ranking doesn’t include the expected billionaires like Jeff Bezos, Elon Musk or Bill Gates.
+What everyone on the list has in common is that they’re making millions from beyond the grave.

-The 13 departed celebrities on the list earned a whopping $1.6 billion, a 72 percent increase from 2021.
-For the first time in history, the top five decedents made more than $100 million each.
-But one name included on the list is barely recognizable to most and is raising eyebrows after raking in $25 million this year.
+These 13 departed celebrities earned a whopping $1.6 billion, a 72 percent increase from 2021, and, for the first time, the top five decedents made over $100 million each.
+One name, however, is barely recognizable to most and is raising eyebrows after raking in $25 million in 2022.

 The top earners on the ‘other side’

-Just behind Tolkien is Kobe Bryant, one of basketball’s most prolific players.
-He died tragically in a helicopter crash in January 2020.
-Bryant, his thirteen-year-old daughter Gianna, and seven others were all killed after the helicopter crashed into a mountain in Calabasas, California.
-Bryant’s estate earned $400 million this year after his share of the BodyArmor sports drink company was sold to Coca-Cola for $5.6 billion, making it the largest acquisition in Coca-Cola’s history.
+Just behind the author is Kobe Bryant, one of basketball’s most prolific players.
+He; his 13-year-old daughter, Gianna; and seven others were all killed in January 2020 after the helicopter they were in crashed into a mountain in Calabasas, California.
+Bryant’s estate earned $400 million this year after his share of the BodyArmor sports drink company was sold to Coca-Cola for $5.6 billion, making it the largest acquisition in the latter’s history.

-Others on the list include David Bowie, who brought in $250 million after his catalog of music spanning six decades was sold to Warner Chappell Music.
-Elvis Presley, whose popularity reached new heights after the wildly successful Baz Luhrman biopic Elvis was released in June 2022, has earned $110 million from show tickets and merchandise.
+Others on the list include David Bowie, who brought in $250 million after his music catalog was sold to Warner Chappell Music.
+Elvis Presley, whose popularity reached new heights after the wildly successful Baz Luhrman biopic Elvis hit theaters in June 2022, earned $110 million from show tickets and merchandise.

 An unexpected addition

-Porcaro formed Toto in 1977 with singer Bobby Kimball, guitarist Steve Lukather, keyboardists David Paich and Steve Porcaro (Jeff’s brother who co-wrote “Human Nature” with Michael Jackson), and bassist David Hungate.
+Porcaro formed Toto in 1977 with singer Bobby Kimball, guitarist Steve Lukather, keyboardists David Paich and Steve Porcaro, and bassist David Hungate.

 Porcaro’s career with Toto was just the tip of the iceberg.
-He quietly climbed the ranks as the go-to studio drummer for huge recording artists like Quincy Jones and even Michael Jackson – it’s Porcaro keeping the beat on his wildly successful album Thriller.
-Throughout his career, Porcaro also collaborated with Eric Clapton, Bruce Springsteen, and Paul McCartney.
+He quietly climbed the ranks as the go-to studio drummer for huge recording artists like Quincy Jones and even Michael Jackson – it’s him keeping the beat on the latter’s wildly successful album, Thriller.
+Throughout his career, Porcaro also collaborated with Eric Clapton, Bruce Springsteen and Paul McCartney.

-Jeff’s unique style became “the sound of mainstream pop/rock drumming in the 1980s.”
-The drummer died on August 5, 1992, at the age of 38.
-He had a heart attack after spraying insecticide in his yard.
+Porcaro’s unique style became “the sound of mainstream pop/rock drumming in the 1980s.”
+He died on August 5, 1992, at the age of 38; he’d suffered a heart attack after spraying insecticide in his yard.

 After Porcaro’s publishing and recording royalties were acquired by Primary Wave for $30 million in 2021, the drummer’s estate brought in $25 million in 2022.